nickassafkirk/Cartel-Coffee/README.md

 ### Bootstrap V4.5.3
 [https://getbootstrap.com/](https://getbootstrap.com/)

-Is used to add structure, layout and mobile first responsive design to the webpages.
+Is used to add structure, layout and a mobile-first responsive design to the website.

 ![Gitpod Logo](assets/images/technologies/gitpod.png)